 2. Cloud

 2.1 The big players on the Internet (e.g. Google, Amazon) and other providers are making available to users applications, computing and storage resources to host data and process it in a shared environment called “The Cloud”.
-Instead of using internal resources, in certain situations, it may be much more cost effective for an organisation to use a Cloud service for processing, storing and exchanging data.
+Instead of using internal resources, in certain situations, it may be much more cost effective for an organisation to use a cloud computing service for processing, storing and exchanging data.

 2.2 Considering Big Data as described above, the Cloud and the associated services (applications, processing and storage) are likely to be a very cost effective way for the WIS to deliver services and data to the users.

-2.3 ICT ISS is investigating the applicability and potential of cloud services and cloud based data exchange in support of the WMO Information System.
+2.3 ICT ISS is investigating the applicability and potential of cloud computing services and cloud based data exchange in support of the WMO Information System.

 3. Search Engines